Sharifa Davronova

 Sharifa Davronova (born 27 September 2006) is an Uzbek track and field athlete specializing in the triple jump.
 She is a member of the Uzbekistan national athletics team.
 She has won multiple national championships in Uzbekistan and has also been the champion of the Uzbekistan Cup.
 Additionally, she has secured victory at the World U20 Athletics Championships and the Asian U18 Athletics Championships.
-In 2022, she claimed a gold medal at the Islamic Solidarity Games, and in 2023, she won the Asian Indoor Athletics Championships and the Summer Asian Games.
+In 2022, she claimed a gold medal at the Islamic Solidarity Games, and in 2023, she won the Asian Indoor Athletics Championships and the Summer Asian Games, retaining the title at the 2026 Asian Games.

-Career
+Biography

 Starting in 2020, Sharifa began participating in major national competitions.
 In that year, she won the Uzbekistan Championship and the Uzbekistan Cup, as well as the Uzbekistan Junior Championship in the 100-meter dash and the triple jump.
 Since 2021, she has been taking part in international competitions as a member of the Uzbekistan national team.
 In that year, at the "Memorial Gusman Kosanov" competition in Almaty, Kazakhstan, she clinched a gold medal with a result of 13.01 meters.
 Towards the end of the year, in international competitions for junior athletes born in 2004, held in Nur-Sultan, Kazakhstan, she secured gold medals in the 60-meter dash and the triple jump.